gchatz22/struts-site/source/security/index.md

 via [Dynamic Method Invocation](../core-developers/action-configuration.html#dynamic-method-invocation).
 Please read more in the Strict Method Invocation section of [Action Configuration](../core-developers/action-configuration.html).

-### Resource Isolation Using Fetch Metadata

-[Fetch Metadata](https://web.dev/fetch-metadata/#implementing-a-resource-isolation-policy) is a mitigation against common cross origin attacks such as Cross-Site Request Forgery (CSRF).
-It is a web platform security feature designed to help servers defend themselves against cross-origin attacks based on the preferred resource isolation policy.
-The browser provides information about the context of an HTTP request in a set of `Sec-Fetch-*` headers.
-This allows the server processing the request to make decisions on whether the request should be accepted or rejected based on the available resource isolation policies.

-A Resource Isolation  Policy prevents the resources on a server from being requested by external websites.
-This policy can be enabled for all endpoints of the application or the endpoints that are meant to be loaded in a cross-site context can be exempted from applying the policy.
-Read more about Fetch Metadata and resource isolation [here](https://web.dev/fetch-metadata/).

-This mechanism is implemented in Struts using the [FetchMetadata Interceptor](../core-developers/fetch-metadata-interceptor.html).
-Refer to the documentation for [FetchMetadata Interceptor](../core-developers/fetch-metadata-interceptor.html) instructions on how to enable Fetch Metadata.

 ### Content Security Policy

 [Content Security Policy](https://csp.withgoogle.com/docs/index.html) is a mitigation against XSS and CSS injection attacks.
 The recommended way to use CSP is to implement strict CSP.